malcolmregan/GateCircuit-to-AnnealerEmbedding/README.md

 -----------------------------------------------------------------------------------------------------
 CONTENTS
 -----------------------------------------------------------------------------------------------------

-   I) Gate circuit-to-annealer ecnoding by way of intermediate logical truth table representation
+   I) Gate circuit-to-lump annealer encoding by way of intermediate logical truth table
+      representation
-   	  - Covers implementation through an example of a simple XOR function
+   	  - Covers implementation through an example of an XNOR function
 	  - TODO list

-   II) Gate circuit-to-annealer encoding by way of intermediate bloch sphere truth table
+   II) Bloch sphere truth table representation of qubit
-       representation
    	  - Notes and ideas on this approach
 	  - TODO list for implementation of this approach